HealthCatalyst/SSIS/R Extensibility Instructions.md

 6. Open SSMS and verify that these pacakges were installed:
 ![](images/SSIS_installation/SSIS_installation_5_verify_SSMS.png)

-## Extensibility Point Setup
+## Extensibility Point Configuration

-1. Establish local folder on the ETL server. **WHAT IS THIS USED FOR?**
+1. Establish local folder on the ETL server. <strong style='color: purple; background: orange; padding: 1em; font-size: 20px;'>WHAT IS THIS USED FOR?</strong>
     1. Configure permissions to allow the `EDW loader` user account to read, write, and execute in this directory.

 2. If not previously installed, install the ExternalScriptExtensibility.ispac on the ETL server.
 To find existing extensibility points look in: SSMS > Integration Services Catalog > SSISDB > CatalystExtensions > Projects